linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-播客与有声书服务器Audiobookshelf.md

 ![Audiobookshelf](https://img.wiki-power.com/d/wiki-media/img/20230531204505.png)

-**Audiobookshelf** is a self-hosted server for podcasts and audiobooks, making it easy to search for podcasts, automatically detect updates, and download podcasts while organizing them efficiently.
+**Audiobookshelf** is a self-hosted server for podcasts and audiobooks, designed to make podcast searching, automatic update detection, and downloading, as well as seamless organization, a breeze.

 ## Deployment (Docker Compose)

-First, create a `compose.yaml` file and paste the following content:
+To get started, create a `compose.yaml` file and paste the following content:

 ```yaml title="compose.yaml"
 version: "3.7"